nDox00/Employee-login/README.md

 # Employee-Login
-Next, i will attempt to use tuple unpacking to check their usernames to a password
+Next, i will try use SQL to do this..